 The Curtis Crest Tree Top Walk ranks as Penang Hill’s highest public viewing platform at 13 meters, accommodating up to 120 visitors.
 From this vantage point, photographers capture sweeping 360-degree views of George Town, the Penang Bridges, and, on clear days, the distant Langkawi islands.

 The Langur Way Canopy Walk offers unique photographic angles from 15 meters above ground.
 Its 230-meter length presents multiple spots to frame shots of the surrounding forest canopy and Kedah coastline.
-The viewing deck near Bellevue Hotel provides excellent sunrise shots over Georgetown, while the platform near David Brown’s Restaurant catches golden sunset moments.
+The viewing deck near Bellevue Hotel provides excellent sunrise shots over George Town, while the platform near David Brown’s Restaurant catches golden sunset moments.

 Early morning visitors often catch misty scenes as clouds roll through the valleys below.
 Visiting early and catching one of the first funicular trains often means minimal crowds and optimal lighting for photos.
 During evening hours, the twinkling lights of George Town create striking night photography opportunities.
 The various colonial bungalows, including the historic Bel Retiro, also serve as popular backdrops for architectural shots.